Skip to main content

 plot(slowMA, color=color.red)

-The real magic happens with the crossover logic.
-We want to know the exact moment the fast average crosses above the slow one, as this is often seen as a potential buy signal.
+The crossover logic is where the action happens.
+The exact moment the fast average crosses above the slow one is often a potential buy signal.

 bullCross = ta.crossover(fastMA, slowMA)